Richie Hall returns to the Blue Bombers in 2024 for his ninth season and first in his new role as a defensive assistant.

-Richie Hall returns for his fifth season as Defensive Coordinator of the Blue Bombers and will continue his long association with the Canadian Football League, first as a player and now as a coach.
+He had spent the previous eight years season as defensive coordinator, and continues his long association with the Canadian Football League, first as a player and then as a coach.

 Previous to his time in Regina, Hall was the head coach of the Edmonton Eskimos for two seasons (2009, 2010), recording a 16-20 mark and making the playoffs in his first of two seasons there.

 Hall was part of the Riders coaching staff for 15 seasons prior to joining Edmonton, spending eight years as defensive coordinator and developing a reputation for fielding a top defence year after year.

 Before moving into his coaching role, Hall spent nine years playing in the CFL including four seasons with the Roughriders from 1988-1991.
 During his nine-year career, Hall saw action in 153 regular season CFL games.
 He was a member of the Western Division All-Star Team on four occasions; 1983 and 1986 with the Calgary Stampeders, and 1988 and 1990 in Saskatchewan.
 Hall was also named All-CFL for Outstanding Rookie Performance in 1983 with the Stampeders.
 In 1990, Roughrider fans voted Hall the Roughriders’ Most Popular Player.
 He was named as the club’s nominee for Outstanding Defensive Player in 1988.